-- Liaised with the auditors of the administering authority (Hampshire County Council), to obtain assurances over the information supplied to the actuary in relation to New Forest NPA. - Assessed the work of the Pension Fund actuary including the assumptions they have used by relying on the work of PWC - Consulting Actuaries commissioned by National Audit Office for all Local Government sector auditors, and considering any relevant reviews by the EY actuarial team. - Reviewed and tested the accounting entries and disclosures made within the Authority's financial statements in relation to IAS19.
+- Liaised with the auditors of the administering authority (Hampshire County Council), to obtain assurances over the information supplied to the actuary in relation to New Forest NPA. - Assessed the work of the Pension Fund actuary including the assumptions they have used by relying on the work of PWC Consulting Actuaries commissioned by National Audit Office for all Local Government sector auditors, and considering any relevant reviews by the EY actuarial team. - Reviewed and tested the accounting entries and disclosures made within the Authority's financial statements in relation to IAS19. - Reviewed the Authority's assessment of the impact of the 'McCloud' and 'Goodwin' judgement after the balance sheet event date.